Meet Izola

 A Record You Can Trust

-Fight for $15 leader—organized lower-income workers to testify before the County Council, helping win a minimum wage increase in 2017.
+✓ A leader in the Fight for $15, Izola organized lower-income workers to testify before the County Council, helping secure a minimum wage increase in 2017.

-Housing justice advocate, uniting tenants and homeowners for stable rents and engaging hundreds of residents in their local government’s policy-making process.
+✓ A passionate housing justice advocate, she united tenants and homeowners to fight for stable rents and engaged hundreds of residents in shaping local housing policies.

-Champion of the Montgomery County Racial Equity Social Justice Act, ensuring every policy is measured by its impact on our most vulnerable neighbors.
+✓ Izola helped lead the passage of the Montgomery County Racial Equity and Social Justice Act, ensuring every policy is measured by its impact on the county’s most vulnerable residents.

-Appointed to the Montgomery County Racial Equity and Social Justice Advisory Committee (RESJAC) by the County Executive and elected as the first female Chair.
+✓ Appointed to the Montgomery County Racial Equity and Social Justice Advisory Committee (RESJAC), Izola was elected as its first female Chair, leading efforts to advance equity across the county.